Pi Day - March 14

 Now if that seems irrational, it's totally fitting, because Pi is an irrational number.

-Come to the dork side - there's Pi here.
+Come visit us at the dork side - there's Pi here.

 Pi Isn't Square - Hip and Chic Pi Day Gear